 Disadvantages Of Online Estate Agents

 As you can see, there are a number of benefits of online estate agents that make using one very appealing indeed.
-These benefits are some of the reasons that online estate agents are predicted to account for 50% of properties on the market by 2020.
+These benefits are some of the reasons that they are predicted to account for 50% of properties on the market by 2020.

 However, there are also some disadvantages of online estate agents you should be aware of.
 For instance, a common practice of online agents is to offer a low headline price, but make it a condition that you use their conveyancing service as part of the deal.
 If you don’t, they’ll usually add on a few hundred pound.
 Whilst hidden costs are never nice, you are still likely to save thousands by using an online agent even if you don’t take their conveyancing service but it’s worth checking the terms so you know what you’re agreeing to.